Four limit cycles in three-dimensional Lotka-Volterra competitive systems with classes 28, 30 and 31 in Zeemans classification via automatic search: Three-dimensional Lotka-Volterra competitive systems

-Since it implies that the constructed example belongs to class 31 in Zeeman's classification.
+Similarly, we check if we are able to apply Poincaré-Bendixson theorem to obtain a fourth limit cycle.
+Using Zeeman’s notation \cite{Zee}, we have it implies that the constructed example belongs to class 31 in Zeeman's classification.
 Since the third focal value is positive, the outer limit cycle is unstable.
 For class 31, the boundary of the simplex is a repellor which can reveal the existence of a fourth limit cycle.
-Then by Poincaré–Bendixson theorem we have the following result in this subsection.
+Then by Poincaré-Bendixson theorem we have the following result in this subsection.

-\bf{Theorem 3.1.} \normalfont\emph{There exist at least four limit cycles for class 30 and class 31 in Zeeman's classification.}
+\bf{Theorem 3.2.} \normalfont\emph{There exist at least four limit cycles for class 30 and class 31 in Zeeman's classification.}